 Gelatin is making a comeback in natural health because of its ability to help heal joints and skin problems; it helps regenerate collagen protein in the human body, which acts as the glue that keeps your tissues strong.

-Cover and let it stay in the freezer for four hours.
+Cover and let it set in the freezer for four hours before eating.

 Serve and enjoy!

 Now that you have a yummy almond milk ice cream, there are so many ways you can serve it!

 You can go the classic route and make a keto ice cream sundae.
 This is where you can really have fun and put together an absolutely delicious dessert!

 Here are a few toppings my family loves to add:

 - Fresh strawberries

 - Sugar-free chocolate chips (my fav is Good Chocolate!)

 - Keto peanut butter sauce for ice cream